-As a publisher I read a lot of books and interact with a lot of readers.
-In my personal time I also interact with a lot of readers, usually via BookTube.
+As a publisher, I read a lot of books and interact with a lot of readers.
+In my personal time, I also interact with a lot of readers, usually via BookTube.

 Here are my Top Five Favourite BookTubers.

 I discovered Noelle during lockdown.
 She had just under 20k followers when I subscribed and within weeks she had nearly 100k followers.
 And it’s so well-deserved.
 She’s brilliant to watch and her reviews of books are so in-depth and honest.
-I’ve picked up a ton of books because of her reviews, and more often that no I’ve agreed with her.
+I’ve picked up a ton of books because of her reviews, and more often that not I’ve agreed with her.

 She reads across most genres so there is something for everyone – although if you’re a Stephen King fan you’ll want to follow her pronto.
 Plus she’s extremely funny and genuine; she starts every video with a popsicle joke.
-The US equivalent of a Penguin biscuit jokes in the UK.
+The US equivalent of Penguin biscuit jokes in the UK.

-Recently she won a Books Are My Bag award for best breakthrough author, for her first book on Greek Mythology.
+Recently she won a Books Are My Bag award for the best breakthrough author, for her first book on Greek Mythology.
 Plus, she’s studying for a PhD in classics and she has previously worked in the publishing industry.
 If you’re after someone down-to-earth with a lot of knowledge that Jean’s channel would be perfect for you.

 FictionalFates is another new BookTube channel for me, but one of my all-five favourites.
 Joel is a black, bisexual writer and reader.
 His channel is very vocal about LGBT and QPOC rights and inclusivity and I have such respect for him.

 He tends to read more fantasy and young adult than adult fiction, and I’m more of an adult fiction reader.
 But his videos are so entertaining and fun that I look forward to everyone being uploaded.